RedTroops/IOS-SDK/README.md

 ######Important Notes:

 Note 1.Native ads can be placed anywhere INSIDE the screen.
 Placing the ad outside the boarder of the screen will result in deleteing the ad.
+(This also apply after device orientation)

 Note 2.Sizes are limited to: